flooxo/magicmirror-omv-hass/README.md

 => accessible under https://[pi-ip]:tba

-[^1]: Diffulties MagicMirror is based on Raspian OS **with desktop enviroment**, but OpenMediaVault is designed to run on a lite Raspbain version (so for a beginner like me a broad task)
+[^1]: Diffulties: MagicMirror is based on Raspian OS **with desktop enviroment**, but OpenMediaVault is designed to run on a lite Raspbain version (so for a beginner like me a broad task)